kysnail/linuxcode/linuxbooks/Fedora/transformyourkey.md

 Needless to say, this will only work if your keyboard has a "Windows" key (a distant relative of the infamous "any" key) :)

 Note that none of the changes above is permanent.
-The method to make them permanent will vary according to your distribution of Linux
+The method to make them permanent will vary according to your distribution of Linux and how you invoke X11.
+In Ubuntu, for instance, all you have to do is to use "pico", "nano", "vi", or your editor of choice to add the lines below to a file called `.profile` under your home directory (create the file, if necessary):

+	if [ $DISPLAY ]
+	then
+		# Add the 3 lines below to Convert caps-locks into Control
+		xmodmap -e 'remove Lock = Caps_Lock'
+		xmodmap -e 'keysym Caps_Lock = Control_L'
+		xmodmap -e 'add Control = Control_L'

+		# Add the 3 lines below to use the Right-Control as Caps-Lock
+		xmodmap -e 'remove Control = Control_R'
+		xmodmap -e 'keysym Control_R = Caps_Lock'
+		xmodmap -e 'add Lock = Caps_Lock'

+		# Or add the 3 lines below to use the right Windows key as Caps-Lock
+		xmodmap -e 'keysym Super_R = Caps_Lock'
+		xmodmap -e 'add Lock = Caps_Lock'
+	fi

+Log out of your session and log back in.
+You should now be able to enjoy your new keyboard layout.